graphcore-research/unit-scaling/docs/user_guide.rst

 the scales in a model.
 There may be cases in which this is not the case, and additional measures are required.

 Understanding when tensor scales are "good enough" is something of an art.
-Generally when the standard deviation begins to approach the max/min values defined by a format numerics issues arise.
+Generally, when the standard deviation begins to approach the max/min values defined by a format then numerical issues arise.
 For overflow, this is typically seen clearly in the loss exploding (even with gradient clipping).
 Conversely, underflow tends to cause the loss to degrade more steadily.

 It's not necessary to keep scales at exactly 1, and unit-scaling is designed to only approximately meet this target.
 In practice, scales of between 1/10 to 10 are of no concern and are to be expected.
-Significantly smaller/larger scales may merit further investigation (particularly larger).
+Significantly smaller or larger scales may merit further investigation (particularly larger).

 **5. Optimise**